mikbe/eventable/README.markdown

 If you want a simple way to add events to your classes without a bunch of other unrelated IO stuff this is the solution for you.
 (If you want to monitor IO events check out EventMachine)

 You might be saying, "What about Observable?
 Why not just use that?"
 The problem with observable is that it saves a reference to the observing object.
-If you drop and add a bunch of them you've got the potential for a huge memory leak.
-With Eventable you don't have to worry about memory leaks because Eventable only make a reference to the listening object when it needs to talk to it and when it's done it disposes of that reference.
+If you drop and add a bunch of observers without removing them from the observed object you've got the potential for a huge memory leak (depending on the size of your listeners of course).

+With Eventable you don't have to worry about memory leaks because Eventable only make a reference to the listening object when it needs to talk to it.
+When it's done the reference goes out of scope and can be garbage collected.

 Eventable will even automatically remove registered listeners when they get garbage collected.
-You can set up a listener and not worry about removing your event hook yourself, it's done for you.
+You can set up a listener and not worry about removing your event hook yourself; it's done for you.

 Eventable also allows for more fine-grain control than Observable.
 You can register for specific events instead of just saying, "Hey, let me know when anything changes."

-Eventable couldn't be easier to use.
+##Examples##
 This example shows the basics of using Eventable to add an event to a class and listen for that event.
 (Without threading it's a bit pointless):

     require 'eventable'